TUMFTM/laptime-simulation/README.md

 smoothed centerline was saved in the output folder and can be used if required, e.g. for plotting purposes.

 ![Resulting raceline for the Berlin FE track](opt_raceline/opt_raceline_berlin.png)

+### Acknowledgement for the available race tracks
+The currently available tracks in the input folder were created by Andressa de Paula Suiti during her semester thesis.

 ### Detailed description of the curvature minimization used during the raceline optimization
 Please refer to our paper for further information:\